|

 If you want to know more, read the stories.

-Links: Visit Andi’s friend, Nina Zero Interview with Robert Eversz Join BlueSolitaire , a mailing list devoted to LGBTI mysteries and science fiction.BlueSolitaire combines the old BluePlace and Ammonite lists in a new Yahoo group.
-Join Radclyffe-writings, a mailing list devoted to Radclyffe’s novels and short stories.
-Visit Henkimaa, Mel Green’s website featuring fantasy fiction based in the world of Finnish Mythology.
+Links: Visit Andi’s friend, Nina Zero Visit Henkimaa, Mel Green’s website featuring fantasy fiction based in the world of Finnish Mythology.
 She’ll probably hassle me for being too simplistic, and it’s true I don’t know anything about Finnish Mythology other than what bitty bits I remember from Emil Petaja’s SF, but I’m willing to take a lot of hassle if it gets you to go read her stuff.
 If you’re here, you’re pre-adapted to like it.
-Crime Thru Time is a website and mailing list for historical crime fiction.
-Kim Malo is responsible for both, and the site is an excellent resource for those of us working in the past.
+Join Lesfic Unbound ![]() Not directly mystery-related is Okazu, the best place on the net for information and news on Yuri Anime.
+Your humble servant has been officially designated as an official correspondent for ![]() |

 Visitors: |